 - Supports multiple clients - including but not limited to: Linux, OS X, Windows, Android, iOS, and Windows Phone.

 Server Security Features:

-Shared Secret - this allows the access point to authenticate JumpCloud’s servers and for JumpCloud’s servers to authenticate the endpoint.
+- Shared Secret - allows the access point to authenticate JumpCloud’s servers and for JumpCloud’s servers to authenticate the endpoint.

-Public IP - this allows JumpCloud to further authenticate that the request is coming from the customer’s network, so that even if the shared secret is compromised, another attacker would have to have internal network access to leverage it.
+- Public IP - allows JumpCloud to authenticate that the request is coming from the customer’s network, so that even if the shared secret is compromised, another attacker would have to have internal network access to leverage it.